 Scholarships and tuition fee waivers are available for both Master (One-year and Two-year) and PhD studies on a competitive basis.
 The majority of CEU students receive internal or external financial aid while about 90% of the students at the Political Science Department are granted some kind of institutional financial aid, ranging from full stipends to tuition waivers.

 Our programs focus on research methods, comparative political economy, democratic political institutions, political regime change, party systems and voting behavior, the role of media in democratic politics, analytical and normative political theory, constitutional theory and political sociology.
 We aim to foster critical thinking and analytical skills through debates, workshops, seminars and conferences.

-The Department’s reputation for excellence in teaching and research has also been acknowledged by professional world university rankings: placed the 29th best globally, and 7th in Europe in 2015 — and among the best 100 universities in the world for seven years consecutively — by Quacquarelli Symonds; and ranked one of the best political science departments in Europe with six stars from the prestigious CHE – Centre for Higher Education Development in 2010.
+The Department’s reputation for excellence in teaching and research has also been acknowledged by professional world university rankings: placed the 41st best globally in 2019 — and among the best 100 universities in the world for eight years consecutively — by Quacquarelli Symonds; and ranked one of the best political science departments in Europe with six stars from the prestigious CHE – Centre for Higher Education Development in 2010.